-Report: Seahawks add cornerback Blessuan Austin to fill out 53-man roster
+Seahawks add cornerback Blessuan Austin to fill out 53-man roster

 But one thing the Seahawks have to sort out is the health of Brown, who is battling a knee issue that held him out of the final preseason game.

 And for now, Flowers and Reed appear to be the starters heading into the regular season.
-But the additions of three new cornerbacks show that their jobs may be far from safe.
+But the addition of three new cornerbacks shows that their jobs may be far from safe.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.